suffolklibraries/sljekyll/_events/halesworth-2018-06-16-book-sale.md

 breadcrumb: y
 ---

-Pick up some bargain second-hand good quality books and help raise money for the library.
+Pick up some bargain second-hand good quality books, CDs and DVDs and help raise money for the library.
+50p a book or bring and fill a (sensibly sized!) bag for £5.

+Please bring any donations to the library between 11 and 16 June.